apache/airflow/docs/apache-airflow/administration-and-deployment/cluster-policies.rst

 Cluster Policies
 ================

-If you want to check or mutate DAGs or Tasks on a cluster-wide level, then a Cluster Policy will let you do that.
+If you want to check or mutate Dags or Tasks on a cluster-wide level, then a Cluster Policy will let you do that.
 They have three main purposes:

-* Checking that DAGs/Tasks meet a certain standard
+* Checking that Dags/Tasks meet a certain standard
-* Setting default arguments on DAGs/Tasks
+* Setting default arguments on Dags/Tasks
 * Performing custom routing logic

 There are three main types of cluster policy: